awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-agent.md

 ### Start Data Collection Using the AWS CLI<a name="start-agent-api"></a>

-To start the Discovery Agent data collection process from the AWS CLI the AWS CLI must first be installed in your environment\.
+To start the Discovery Agent data collection process from the AWS CLI the AWS CLI must first be installed in your environment, and you must set the CLI to use your selected [Migration Hub home region](https://docs.aws.amazon.com/migrationhub/latest/ug/home-region.html)\.

 **To install the AWS CLI and start data collection**